flybywiresim/docs/docs/dev-corner/qa-process.md

 5. Unzip the file and place the "flybywire-aircraft-a320-neo" folder into your Community.

-!!! attention "PR Builds only for FlyByWire QA Team"
+!!! info "PR Builds only for FlyByWire QA Team"
     The PR builds are only meant for QA testing and not for daily use.
 Outside of the FlyByWire QA Team we do not provide any support or answer any questions in regards to these builds.

 ## How to Test